DISABLED PEOPLES’ INTERNATIONAL General By Laws

-- Pursuant to the Articles, meetings of the Corporation can be held at any place in the world as determined by the Board.
+- (a) Pursuant to the Articles, meetings of the Corporation can be held at any place in the world as determined by the Board.

 6.02 Meetings by Electronic Conference

-- A Member may participate in a meeting of Members by means of an electronic or other communication device that permits all participants to communicate adequately with each other during the meeting.
-Any person participating by electronic conference is deemed to be present at that meeting.
+- (a) A Member may participate in a meeting of Members by means of an electronic or other communication device that permits all participants to communicate adequately with each other during the meeting.
+Any person participating in an electronic conference is deemed to be present at that meeting.
 Any security, confidentiality or other considerations with respect to the conduct of such a meeting shall be as determined by the Board from time to time.

-- The Directors may call a meeting of the Members and provide that the meeting be held entirely by telephone or electronic means that permits all participants to communicate adequately with each other during the meeting.
+- (b) The Directors may call a meeting of the Members and provide that the meeting be held entirely by telephone or electronic means that permits all participants to communicate adequately with each other during the meeting.

 6.03 Special Meeting

 The Board may at any time call a Special Meeting for the transaction of any business specified in the notice calling the meeting.
 A Special Meeting may be held separately from or together with an Annual Meeting.

 The Directors may fix a record date for each meeting to determine which Members are entitled to receive notice of the meeting and vote at the meeting.
 The day shall be between twenty-one (21) days and sixty (60) days before the day on which the meeting is to be held.
 If the Directors do not fix a record date for which Members are entitled to receive notice of the meeting, then the day shall be at the close of business on the day immediately preceding the day on which notice is given or if no notice is given, the day of the meeting.
 If the Directors do not fix a record date for which Members are entitled to vote at the meeting, then the day shall be ten (10) days after the record date for Member’s entitled to notice, or if no such date is fixed, then at the close of business on the day immediately preceding the day on which notice is given or if no notice is given, the day of the meeting.